quantumopticslkb-user/doc.quantumoptics.fr/content/4.RbLab/bibliography.md

 Point Grey : You need to install the [Spinnaker SDK](https://www.flir.eu/products/spinnaker-sdk/).
 Once in the FLIR dropbox, you need to also download the relevant `PySpin` package for your OS and Python version.
 You can then finally `pip install EasyPySpin` a super convenient little wrapper that allows to use FLIR cameras like any OpenCV capture device.

+Thorlab : Thorcam software

+Basler : use the Pylon library on python

 ##### Rigol Instruments

 For all Rigol Instruments (e.g AFG, oscilloscopes, spectrum analyzers etc...), we developped a [library](https://github.com/Quantum-Optics-LKB/RigolInterface) that uses PyVisa to communicate with these instruments.\